levinium/RapidFireKeys/README.md

 LWin, RWin, Apps, Numpad0, Numpad1, Numpad2, Numpad3, Numpad4, Numpad5, Numpad6, Numpad7, Numpad8, Numpad9,
 F1, F2, F3, F4, F5, F6, F7, F8, F9, F10, F11, F12,
 ```

+### WARNING:
+Some online games may have detection of "auto presses" and ban people for "macroing" for positive detections.
+I'm not sure whether or not this is something that may be detectable, but use this at your own risk.
+I've been using it for a while now online in Diablo II Resurrected without issues, but I cannot guarantee that Blizzard or another company won't randomly decide to ban someone over something like this.